 This is a step-by-step overview of the required budget procedures for cities and towns in Washington State, along with tips and recommendations for an effective process.
-For a quick overview of the statutory deadlines associated with the budget process, see the budget calendar.
+For a quick overview of the statutory deadlines associated with the budget process, see the budget calendar for cities and towns.

-Statutory Deadline: On or before the second Monday in September or at such time as the city or town may provide by ordinance or charter.
+Statutory Deadline: On or before the second Monday in September, or at such time as the city or town may provide by ordinance or charter.
+See:

-The budget process begins with the “request for budget” when the clerk requests all department heads and those in charge of municipal offices to prepare detailed estimates of the probable revenue from sources other than ad valorem (property) taxation and of all expenditures required by his or her department for the next fiscal year (calendar year).
+The budget process begins with the “request for budget” when the clerk requests all department heads and those in charge of municipal offices to prepare detailed estimates of the probable revenue from sources other than ad valorem (property) taxes and of all expenditures required by his or her department for the next fiscal year (calendar year).
 For a simple example, see MRSC's Sample Budget Request Letter.

-The clerk is responsible for preparing the estimates for interest and debt redemption requirements and all other estimates not being prepared by the department heads (RCW 35.33.031 and 35A.33.030) including the amount to be raised by ad valorem taxes and unencumbered fund balances estimated to be available at year end.
+The clerk is responsible for preparing the estimates for interest and debt redemption requirements and all other estimates not being prepared by the department heads, including the amount to be raised by ad valorem taxes and unencumbered fund balances estimated to be available at year end.

-Statutory Deadline: On or before the fourth Monday in September or at such time as the city or town may provide by ordinance or charter.
+Statutory Deadline: On or before the fourth Monday in September, or at such time as the city or town may provide by ordinance or charter.
+See:

-Within fourteen days of the call to budget (unless your jurisdiction has established a separate timeline) all department heads and program managers must file their estimates of revenue and expenditures for their programs and/or departments with the clerk.
-See RCW 35.33.031 and 35A.33.030.
+Within 14 days of the request for budget (unless your jurisdiction has established a separate timeline) all department heads and program managers must file their estimates of revenue and expenditures for their programs and/or departments with the clerk.

 Practice Tip: It is important to provide staff with guidelines that clearly identify the budget goals, objectives, and any limitations on expenditure requests that may be applicable.
-A budget information form that assists staff in providing estimates consistent with objectives will extract the budget content desired.
+A uniform budget information form can help staff in providing estimates consistent with the budget objectives.

 Statutory Deadline: On or before the first business day in the third month (October) prior to beginning of the fiscal year, or at such time as the city or town may provide by ordinance or charter.
 See:

-Upon receipt of the estimates prepared by department heads and program managers, the clerk must submit the proposed preliminary budget to the CAO (mayor/city manager/city administrator).
+Upon receipt of the estimates prepared by department heads and program managers, the clerk must submit the proposed preliminary budget to the CAO.
 The preliminary budget should set forth the complete financial program, showing expenditures requested by each department and the proposed sources of revenue by which those programs will be financed.
 The CAO then may make modifications, revisions, or additions as they see fit.
-See RCW 35.33.051 and 35A.33.050.

 The RCW additionally requires that the revenue and expenditure sections be presented for each fund in a comparative form that will display the actuals for the last fiscal year, the estimates for the current fiscal year, and the budget projections for the ensuing fiscal year.

 Practice Tip: The city or town must set by ordinance the amount to be raised by ad valorem tax.
 For examples, see the DOR website.
 If the city or town wants to increase its levy amount as allowed by law or bank its levy capacity, the legislative body must adopt a resolution or ordinance stating the increase in terms of both dollars and percentage.
-If the percentage is less than the lawful limit the remainder will be banked unless the implicit price deflator is lower than 1%, cities with a population of 10,000 or greater must also adopt a resolution of substantial need to levy or bank the full 1% increase.
+If the percentage is less than the lawful limit the remainder will be banked.
+However, if the implicit price deflator is lower than 1%, cities with a population of 10,000 or greater must also adopt a resolution of substantial need to levy or bank the full 1% increase.
 See our property tax page for additional information.

-The budget message is both a required element (RCW 35.33.057 and 35A.33.055) of the budget and key component of communicating the budget program and objectives.
+The budget message is both a required element of the budget and key component of communicating the budget program and objectives.
 The RCW requires that the budget message contain the following key points: